belligerentcrow/belligerentcrow/README.md

 ***

 * ☕ she/her, cs student ☕
-* 💾 fedora i3 user 💾
+* 💾 parrot os user 💾
 * 💻 i like programming things and using the terminal to do things 💻
 * 🦀 learning rust 🦀
 * ☕ learning java ☕
+* 🛠️ following T.O.P. paths 🧰

 ***